Nikola Popović (football coach)

-Nikola Popović (born 28 October 1973) is a Portuguese/Serbian football coach.
-Popović is known for a very attacking and attractive style of play based on possession and high pressure.
-A UEFA Pro licensed coach (Portuguese Football Federation) – the highest UEFA license available, Popović has coached in ten countries, speaks four languages (Portuguese, English, Serbian, Spanish and Italian).
+Nikola Popović (born 28 October 1973) is a Portuguese and Serbian football coach.
+A UEFA Pro licensed coach (Portuguese Football Federation) – the highest UEFA license available, Popović has coached in ten countries.

 Coaching career

 Popović was raised in Lisbon, Portugal where he began his career with CD Olivais e Moscavide in the Segunda Divisão.
 Following the 2006–07 season, Popović moved to FC Vihren Sandanski in the Bulgarian A Football Group.
 He returned to Portugal to Segunda Liga side Varzim SC, where he won the Liga Intercalar.

-Popović enjoyed a stint as an assistant coach with the Cape Verde national team in 2010, before joining Spanish Segunda Division B side AD Ceuta helping guide the club to the Copa Del Rey Round of 32 – the club’s best ever showing in the tournament falling to eventual runners-up, Barcelona.
+Popović had a stint as an assistant coach with the Cape Verde national team in 2010, before joining Spanish Segunda Division B side AD Ceuta helping guide the club to the Copa del Rey Round of 32 – the club's best ever showing in the tournament falling to eventual runners-up, Barcelona.
 Later that same season, Popović linked up with Bulgarian side Chernomorets Burgas in the Bulgarian A Football Group, helping the side to a quarterfinal appearance in the Bulgarian Cup.

-He then moved to the United Arab Emirates joining Al Dhafra for the 2011–12 season as an assistant to Baltemar Brito – Jose Mourinho’s former assistant coach – helping them win the Vice President Cup.
+He then moved to the United Arab Emirates joining Al Dhafra for the 2011–12 season as an assistant to Baltemar Brito – José Mourinho's former assistant coach – helping them win the Vice President Cup.
 Popović then took charge of Sertanense FC in the Portuguese Second Division – his first head coaching role in 2012–13.
-He then joined Qatar’s Aspire Academy in 2014, before returning to Portugal and Benfica B in 2015.
+He then joined Qatar's Aspire Academy in 2014, before returning to Portugal and Benfica B in 2015.

-In 2016, he went to Swope Park Rangers, USL Championship, and reached 4 consecutive Finals winning 2 Titles.

-Nikola was Head Coach of Swope Park Rangers for the 2017 season.